johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 3. Read-only Data sections -- .rodata in elf file (const variables)
 4. sections containing relocation info related with the above items

-## Encryption Algorithms in Protected Code Loader
-Using openssl AES-256-GCM as the encryption/decryption algorithm.

 ## Sealing/Unsealing the decryption key
 To deliver the decryption key in a secure way, the key used to encrypt the enclave should get sealed by key policy PRODUCT